General Tech & Marketplaces

 • Profit‑funded growth; occasional revenue‑based lines; public metrics.

-References: Company · Open metrics · Founder blog
+References: Companyarrow-up-right · Open metricsarrow-up-right · Founder blogarrow-up-right

 Client‑funded v1 that remained profitable for ~20 years, prioritizing dividends and calm growth over blitzscaling.